javedsolutions/IIITA-M.Tech-MIT2026-Course-Mathematics-for-IT-CS/Unit_2_Eigen_Analysis_and_Matrix_Decomposition/singular_value_decomposition.md

 print(V)
 ```

-For numerical work, prefer a direct SVD implementation such as `np.linalg.svd`, since explicitly forming \(A^TA\) can worsen conditioning.
+For numerical work, prefer a direct SVD implementation such as `np.linalg.svd`, since explicitly forming $(A^TA)$ can worsen conditioning.

 ---